RadwaSK/CompressionAlgorithms/README.md

 # CompressionAlgorithms

 This was an assignment in Multimedia course.
+Written in C++.

-We were to continue on an outline for three algorithms to compress PGM images; Huffman, Dictionary and Arithmetic.
-All written using C++.
+We were to continue on an outline--just classes with empty functions--for three algorithms to compress PGM images:

+## Huffman
+## Dictionary
+## Arithmetic